home-assistant/home-assistant.io/source/_components/gpsd.markdown

  - /components/sensor.gpsd/
 ---

-The `gpsd` component is using the GPS information collected by [gpsd](http://catb.org/gpsd/) and a GPS receiver.
+The `gpsd` integration is using the GPS information collected by [gpsd](http://catb.org/gpsd/) and a GPS receiver.

 ## {% linkable_title Setup %}